Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Experiment

+As shown in Table \ref{tab:scaling}, replacing ViT-base with ViT-large or ViT-huge yields only minor improvements, and in some cases even reduces performance—especially when using strong text encoders like Llama3-70B-GPTQ.
+To explore further, we include EVA-CLIP-18B which contains one of the largest publicly available vision transformers.
+While it significantly boosts performance when paired with lightweight text models, its impact is limited when the text encoder is already strong.
+This suggests that once strong textual representations are in place, the value of visual features diminishes—a trend aligned with prior findings \cite{fu2024exploring,yuan2023go} and supported by our ablation studies showing the dominant role of text in multimodal recommendation.
+To further strengthen our analysis, we include extreme architectural asymmetry—where the text encoder is significantly larger or smaller than the vision encoder—demonstrating the robustness of our IISAN-Versa.

+Beyond model-wise scaling, we evaluate IISAN-Versa on the large-scale NINERec dataset (over 1M interactions) as shown in Table~\ref{tab:ninerec1m}.
+IISAN-VS and IISAN-VA achieve competitive performance over FFT and Adapter, highlighting the practical effectiveness of our approach.

 \textbf{(Answer to RQ2) IISAN-Versa complies with the scaling effect of text encoders, confirming its potential to inherit the benefits of advanced pre-trained text transformer models.} This also indicates that researchers can explore LLMs not only as powerful text generators but also as effective text encoders in future works, thus reaching more comprehensive representations for recommender systems.
-Further analysis suggests that substantial gains in overall performance are unlikely from merely increasing the size of the vision transformer.
-Therefore, based on current observations, it is advisable to continue utilizing the base or large versions of the vision transformer while prioritizing the expansion of the text encoder.
+Further analysis shows that a large vision encoder, such as EVA-ViT, can effectively compensate when the text encoder is relatively weak, leading to noticeable performance gains.
+However, its impact diminishes once the text encoder is already strong, suggesting that visual enhancements offer limited benefit in such cases.
+Therefore, scaling the vision encoder is most beneficial in asymmetric setups with lightweight text models, but less effective when paired with high-capacity text encoders.